 -

-Gather inputs Run an Audit to review accessibility standards, brand guidelines, and examples from you existing product to identify required states.
+Run an Audit to review accessibility standards, brand guidelines, and examples from your existing product to identify required states.

 -